 The Rochester Makerspace is located at the rear of 850 St. Paul Street in almost 4,000 square feet of workspace.
-We’re a new volunteer-run nonprofit organization (soon to be a 501c3) that encourages learning, creativity and collaboration by providing the Rochester community with low-cost access to a wide variety of sophisticated tools, workspace, and a wide variety of art, craft and technology classes.
+We’re a new volunteer-run nonprofit organization that encourages learning, creativity and collaboration by providing the Rochester community with low-cost access to a wide variety of sophisticated tools, workspace, and a wide variety of art, craft and technology classes.
 Our goal is to create an organization and facility that the entire community can use and be proud of.

 Upcoming Classes & Events

 You do not need to be a member to take classes or volunteer at the makerspace.